rajeshso/LmeMaze/README.md

 The orientation of the Robot determines the direction from the point of view of the Robot.
 Hence, a Left from North is a different coordinate than a Left from South.
 Hence, the sample input data provided with the question resulted in a answer from the POV of Robot.

+The compelling reason to take this deviation is because of the requirement of Scent.

+Let us take an example of Coordinate 0,0.
+This has four orientations - Of which, a Robot on Forward for two directions will release Scent and two other directions is still valid.
+A subsequent robot which intends to take a valid direction should be permitted to do so.
+Hence, the deviation on the requirement had to be taken.

 ### Pre-requisites for running the program

 A Gradle 5.2.1 and Java 11 should be sufficient.